-Some of the key features of the Proposed Platform are described below.
+Key features of the Proposed 2021 Legislative Platform are described below.

-Building on the success of the \$40 million Senate Bill 1 (SB1) funds awarded from the Solutions for Congested Corridors Program (SCCP) from the California Transportation Commission (CTC) in December 2020, TAM will continue to be vigilant and competitive for other funds from other SB1 Programs.
-TAM staff has been participating and will continue to participate in SB1 Guideline workshops held by the CTC to ensure proposed projects from Marin are positioned well for funding opportunities from these SB 1 Programs.
+Building on the success of the \$40 million Senate Bill 1 (SB1) funds awarded from the Solutions for Congested Corridors Program (SCCP) by the California Transportation Commission (CTC) in December 2020, TAM will continue to be vigilant and competitive for funds from other SB1 Programs.
+TAM staff has been participating and will continue to participate in SB1 Guideline workshops held by the CTC to ensure proposed projects from Marin are positioned well for funding opportunities from these SB1 Programs.

-In addition to state funding, the incoming federal administration has mentioned on several occasions the need to invest in the nation's infrastructure, leading many to think that a potential new federal infrastructure bill may be proposed.
+In addition to state funding, the incoming federal administration has mentioned on several occasions the need to invest in the nation's infrastructure, leading many to think that a new federal infrastructure bill may be proposed.
 TAM will coordinate with MTC to position Marin projects for federal funding that may materialize in a new infrastructure or stimulus bill with the new administration.

 The pandemic has severely impacted transit agencies across the nation.
-In 2021, transit agencies, county transportation agencies (CTAs), Metropolitan Planning Organizations (MPOs), and transit advocate groups such as the California Transit Association (CTA) will be advocating for additional state and federal funding assistance to prevent mass layoffs and disrupt transit service.
+In 2021, transit agencies, County Transportation Agencies (CTAs), Metropolitan Planning Organizations (MPOs), and transit advocate groups such as the California Transit Association (CTA) will be advocating for additional state and federal funding assistance to prevent mass layoffs and to shore up transit service.